 Section 1.
 Recognition.
-The City recognizes the Union as the exclusive bargaining representative of all full-time firefighters, but excluding Captains, Assistant Chiefs and the Chief of the Fire Department, for the purpose of bargaining with respect to wages, hours of work and working conditions.
+The City recognizes the Union as the exclusive bargaining representative of all full-time fire officers, including Captains and Assistant Chiefs, but excluding the Chief of the Fire Department, for the purpose of bargaining with respect to wages, hours of work and working conditions.
+The employees covered by this Agreement are collectively referred to as "Fire Officers."
 This Section is solely for the purpose of granting exclusive recognition and defining the coverage of this Agreement, and nothing else is intended or is to be inferred from this Section.

 Section 2.
 Dues Checkoff.
-During the term of this Agreement, the City will deduct regular and Uniform monthly Union dues or assessments from the wages of employees who individually and voluntarily authorize and direct such deductions.
+During the term of this Agreement, the City will deduct regular and uniform monthly Union dues or assessments from the wages of employees who individually and voluntarily authorize and direct such deductions.
 The authorization and direction must be in writing, must be signed by the employee, and must be revocable upon ten days notice to the City.
 The City will promptly forward checked off dues to the Union each month.